ibm-cloud-docs/Backup/restore-SQLDB.md

 5. In the Choose how to restore dialog box, select Restore database to an SQL Server instance.
 6. In the Instance list, click the SQL Server instance where you want to restore the database.
 7. Connect to the instance by using one of the following methods.
-   - To connect to the instance using a Windows administrator account, select Windows authentication.
+   - To connect to the instance by using a Windows administrator account, select Windows authentication.
 Enter the user name, password, and domain in the appropriate fields.
-   - To connect to the instance using an SQL Server administrator account, select SQL Server authentication.
+   - To connect to the instance by using an SQL Server administrator account, select SQL Server authentication.
 Enter the user name and password in the appropriate fields.
 8. Click Continue.
 The SQL Server Restore dialog box shows the most recent safeset for the job.
 9. To restore data from an older safeset, or from SSI (safeset image) files, take one of the following steps.
    - To restore data from an older safeset, click the calendar button.
 In the calendar that appears, click the date of the safeset from which you want to restore.
 To the right of the calendar, click the specific safeset that you want to use.